 Which products can be tested by the ISTA 3A standard?

-ISTA 3A is a general simulation test for packages weighting a maximum of 150 lb (70 kg) and shipped via a parcel delivery service.
+ISTA 3A is a general simulation test for packages weighing a maximum of 150 lb (70 kg) and shipped via a parcel delivery service.
 As already said, this test is adequate for four different types of packages which are normally shipped as individual packages by land or air:

 - Small packages: packages with a volume that is smaller than 13,000 cm³ (800 in), with a length equal to, or less than, 350 mm (14 in) and a weight equal to, or less than, 4.5 kg (10 lb).